hedgedoc/hedgedoc/README.md

-# CodiMD - React Client
+# HedgeDoc - React Client

 ![lint and build](https://github.com/codimd/react-client/workflows/lint%20and%20build/badge.svg)
 ![e2e](https://github.com/codimd/react-client/workflows/e2e/badge.svg)

-This is the new, improved and better looking frontend for CodiMD 2.0.
+This is the new, improved and better looking frontend for HedgeDoc 2.0.
 Our goal is to recreate the current frontend in react and to improve it.

 ## Preparation